Electric vehicle: Experimentation

-In January 1990, General Motors' President introduced its EV concept two-seater, the "Impact", at the Los Angeles Auto Show.
+In January 1990, General Motors President introduced its EV concept two-seater, the "Impact", at the Los Angeles Auto Show.
 That September, the California Air Resources Board mandated major-automaker sales of EVs, in phases starting in 1998.
 From 1996 to 1998 GM produced 1117 EV1s, 800 of which were made available through three-year leases.

-Chrysler, Ford, GM, Honda, and Toyota also produced limited numbers of EVs for California drivers during this time period.
+Chrysler, Ford, GM, Honda, and Toyota also produced limited numbers of EVs for California drivers during this period.
 In 2003, upon the expiration of GM's EV1 leases, GM discontinued them.
 The discontinuation has variously been attributed to: